sjbowen/storyweb/content/takepart/_index.md

 ### Who can take part?
 We're looking for people who:
-* Are aged 18–24 of any background or experience;
+* Are aged 17–25 of any background or experience;
 *	Are passionate, creative thinkers, problem solvers, team players, curious, enthusiastic and responsible;
 *	Live within reasonable travelling distance of Newcastle upon Tyne.

-We also warmly welcome people who do not visit museums often.
-This includes, but is not limited to, young people who identify themselves as: LGBTQIA+; from working class backgrounds; neurodivergent; disabled; having a migrant or refugee experience; from African Diaspora; from South, East and South East Asian diaspora; and/or ethnically diverse.
+We hope this project will be as inclusive of everyone’s interests and backgrounds as possible.
+This includes, but is not limited to, people who do not visit museums and young people who identify themselves as: LGBTQIA+; from working class backgrounds; neurodivergent; disabled; having a migrant or refugee experience; from African Diaspora; from South, East and South East Asian diaspora; and/or ethnically diverse.

 ### How can I take part?
 We will design the working Story:Web system in design workshops with a small number of participants, and online activities with a larger number of participants.